Removing Leading and Trailing Whitespace with the strip() Function

 The strip()

-function removes whitespace (spaces, tabs, etc.) from both ends of a string.
+function removes whitespace (such as spaces and tabs) from both the beginning and end of a string.

 Example of using the strip() function